They Offered Me A Lease

 does not have dozens of wireless lease templates, like its competitors, from decades of accumulations through mergers and acquisitions of many smaller companies.
 This allows Dish’s leases to be more consistent nationwide.
 However, Dish contracts the bulk of its lease reviews to outside law firms.
 These law firms tend to be assigned regionally, though we do encountered East Coast lawyers working on West Coast leases.
 This is more about legal resource management by Dish.

 Local markets and their legal counsel also have some leeway to negotiate legal terms that they favor locally, giving each state and region their own flavor of their rooftop and cell tower leases.
-At Terabonne, because of the volume of leases we negotiate with Dish, we use our master lease agreement which have been vetted by our legal team along with our client’s corporate legal teams nationwide.
-This clout gives Terabonne’s property owner clients the contractual protection through sheer numbers.
+At Terabonne, because of the volume of leases we negotiate with Dish, we dictate the that Dish use our lease template which have been vetted by our legal team along with our client’s corporate legal teams nationwide.
+This clout gives Terabonne’s property owner clients the contractual protection through sheer clout and expertise.

 Terabonne Appraisal Of Cell Tower Lease Agreements